Skip to main content

 • If you enable DataLock, all volume backups will be locked.
 You can't mix locked and non-locked volume backups for a single cluster.

 • DataLock and Ransomware protection is applicable for new volume backups using a backup policy with DataLock and Ransomware protection enabled.
-You can later enable or disable this feature using the Advanced Settings option.
+You can later enable or disable these features using the Advanced Settings option.

 • FlexGroup volumes can use DataLock and Ransomware protection only when using ONTAP 9.13.1 or greater.